Court papers: Woman wrote ‘give up’ in ricin note to Trump

 Investigators also matched Ferrier’s fingerprints from four of the letters, the complaint said.

-In Facebook and Twitter posts in September, Ferrier also wrote “#killTrump” and used similar wording as she did in the letter, calling him an “Ugly Clown Tyrant,” according to the document.
+In Facebook and Twitter posts in September, Ferrier, 53, also wrote “#killTrump” and used similar wording as she did in the letter, calling him an “Ugly Clown Tyrant,” according to the document.

 When she was arrested Sunday while trying to enter a border crossing in Buffalo, Ferrier told Customs and Border Patrol agents that she was “wanted by the FBI for the ricin letters,” the complaint said.
 Officers found a loaded gun in her waistband and said she was also carrying a knife.